 Festival of Spring at Burnside Farms

 Inspired by the fields of flowers in Holland, the Festival of Spring at Burnside Farms is one of the largest pick-your-own flower events in the world.
 With 6 acres of flowers, there is no shortage of colors or variety to choose from at Burnside Farms.
 Although the timing is hard to predict each year, daffodils typically lead the way in mid/late March, with tulips blooming shortly after in April.
 The Festival of Spring is enjoyable for the entire family and on certain days of the festival, known as "dog days", you can even bring your furry family members along to enjoy the fresh spring air.
 Visitors may even purchase a re-entry ticket, which allows you to visit multiple times during the season.
-There are picnic tables available for a relaxing lunch, but if the weather is a little too warm or damp, the Lion & Bull Restaurant, which serves a variety of delicious dishes, is only a few minutes North on US 15.
+There are picnic tables available for a relaxing lunch.

 Gibbs Gardens Monthly Flower Festivals